Yermo/nativescript-mapbox/README.md

         lng: 4.8941680, // mandatory
         title: 'Nice location', // recommended to pass in
         subtitle: 'Really really nice location', // one line is available on iOS, multiple on Android
+        icon: 'res://cool_marker', // use either this preferred way (to grab a density-independent marker from app resources), or:
         iconPath: 'res/markers/green_pin_marker.png', // anywhere in your app folder
         onTap: function(marker) { console.log("This marker was tapped"); },
         onCalloutTap: function(marker) { console.log("The callout of this marker was tapped"); }